Racism in Iceland

 Racism in Iceland commonly targets immigrants, particularly non-white or non-Western immigrants.
 Iceland is a historically homogeneous society with little ethnic or racial diversity.
 Icelandic national identity is often racialized as a white identity, therefore non-white people are frequently otherized as non-Icelandic.
 Muslim and Jewish minorities in Iceland also experience Islamophobia and antisemitism.
 According to the Icelandic Human Rights Centre, "hidden" racism is common in Iceland despite violent or overt expressions of racism being uncommon.

 Anti-Indigenous racism

 Iceland is the only Nordic country that has never had an Indigenous population, as Iceland was uninhabited before it was populated by Norse settlers and some Celtic settlers.

 Iceland has endorsed the joint Nordic statement at the UN Permanent Forum on Indigenous Issues.
 The statement endorses "respect for the Inuit and Sami Peoples' right to self-determination" in the Nordic region.

+Icelandic nationalism

+Some critics allege that Icelandic nationalism sometimes has racist and antisemitic elements, a legacy of hostility towards Black and Jewish people within 19th-century nationalist discourse.

+Icelandic relationship to Danish colonialism

+In Danish-ruled Iceland, some Icelandic people participated in Danish colonialism against Black and Asian people.
+In the 17th century, the Icelander Jón Ólafsson visited Africa and India during his time working for the Danish East Indian Company.
+The Icelander Árni from Geitarstekk sailed on Danish ships to various locations, including China and Russia.

+According to University of Iceland professor Kristín Loftsdóttir, Icelanders have an historical duality as both a colonized people and as colonizers.
+Loftsdóttir has written that Icelandic settlers participated in settler-colonialism of Indigenous lands in the Americas and that during the push for independence Icelandic nationalists would sometimes "implicitly and explicitly refer to other colonized populations and accept the racist discourse of the time".
+Icelandic people who supported independence for Iceland often argued that Icelanders deserved independence as part of the community of "civilized" European countries, but were not necessarily supportive of independence for colonized populations elsewhere in the world.

 Nazism

 Some adherents of Ásatrúarfélagið (commonly known as Ásatrú) have expressed a racist version of Icelandic paganism that promotes neo-Nazism and white supremacy.
 Hilmar Örn Hilmarsson, the chief of the Ásatrú Society, has denounced racists and white supremacists within the religion.
 According to the Southern Poverty Law Center, the founders of Ásatrú "avoided racist interpretations of its Eurocentric cosmology" and that Ásatrú adherents in the United States are more likely to adopt racist versions of the religion compared to their Icelandic coreligionists.